 Follow these simple instructions to get rid of the rust on the trampoline.

 All pre-rusted metal surfaces should be sanded down until only the base material remains, and then the remaining rust can be wiped away with steel wool.
 Give the metal pieces of the frame two coats of rustproof and waterproof paint.
+After this, your framework should be safe.

 How to Prevent Trampoline from Rusting?